CloudJ1603/FridgeTracker/README.md

-# A Refrigerator Management System
+# Fridge Tracker

 ## Introduction
-I plan to design a refrigerator management application with expire date reminder.
+I propose to design a fridge tracker application which helps users keep track of the remaining days of the food they put in the fridge.

-***What will the application do?***
+### ***What will the application do?***

-Users can add items like ingredients, food remaining and drinks to the refrigerator management system with a specific expire date.
+Users can add food of type vegetables, fruit, meat or leftover to the fridge tracker with user specified remaining days.
-The application would order these items given the closest expiry date, and outline the items which have been expired.
+The application would automatically order these food items in terms of the remaining days in descending order, that being said, the food item that will expire soon will be listed on the top.
+The application will also outline the items which have been expired in red.
+Moreover, user can discard the food items that have already expired (with zero remaining days and highlighted in red).

-Moreover, user can modify the original expire date if they process the food ingredients.
-For example, there were some cucumbers that are supposed to expire in three day, but user decided to pickle them, therefore the expiry date becomes "forever".
-Also, user can discard the items from the application once they junk or finish those items.
+To simulate the real-life circumstance, user can choose to "forward to the next day", which decrement the remaining days of all food items in the fridge tracker by one.

-***Who will use it?***
+### ***Who will use it?***

-The target user would be people who are tired of conventional refrigerator experience, including but not limited to throwing rotted ingredients, clearing up smelling remaining, and overestimating the space.
-Basically, everyone who has a refrigerator, and want to have a more manageable way of using it, would be a target user of this application.
+The target users would be people who are tired of conventional fridge experience, including but not limited to throwing rotted ingredients, clearing up smelling leftover, and totally forgetting the things purchased.
+Basically, everyone who has a fridge, and want to have a more manageable way of using it, would be the target user of this application.

-***Why is this project of interest to you?***
+### ***Why is this project of interest to you?***

 As a student with huge workloads and tight deadlines all year round.
 It has been a headache for me to maintain a healthy and manageable life-style.
-The management of items in refrigerator is one of the most annoys things among all housekeeping things.
+The management of items in fridge is the most annoying one among all housekeeping things.

 ## User Stories
-In the context of a refrigerator management application:
+In the context of a fridge tracker application:
-- As a user, I want to be able to add food to the fridge tracker.
+- As a user, I want to be able to ***add*** food items to the fridge tracker.
+- As a user, I want the fridge track can automatically ***sort*** the items I added with respect to the remaining days in descending order.
-- As a user, I want to be able to remove food from the fridge tracker.
+- As a user, I want to be able to ***remove*** food items from the fridge tracker.
-- As a user, I want to be able to view a list of items within refrigerator in the order of approaching expire dates.
+- As a user, I want to be able to see all the food items in a ***table view***.
-- As a user, I want to be able to discard the expired food from the fridge tracker.
+- As a user, I want to be able to ***discard*** the expired food from the fridge tracker.
-- As a user, I want to be able to change the original expire date of items if I process the items (pickle, freeze, cook, etc.).
+- As a user, I want the fridge tracker can ***simulate*** the passing of days, and change the remaining days of the food items accordingly.

-## A subtitle

-Some *functionality* I expect to realize:
-- add new item
-- remove expired item
-- process the item

-An example of text with **bold** and *italic* fonts.

-## Future Implementation
-I plan to